cheapjack/whitcraft/CPD/README.md

 Switch to survival mode and ops can give players individual plants Bonemeal, Flowers, Trees, Google Maps

+### Tapestry Teleport

+**Jump inside a giant ["Brer Rabbit" Tapestry](http://gallerysearch.ds.man.ac.uk/Detail/23332) by [William Morris](https://en.wikipedia.org/wiki/William_Morris) from the Whitworth Collection

+You can use the [PaintMyLawn plugin](https://github.com/shoghicp/PaintMyLawn) to take pictures of an artwork and then import this image to the floor of a minecraft server.

+To do this you need to install the [PaintMyLawn](https://github.com/shoghicp/PaintMyLawn) plugin and re-start the server.

+Use a tool like [ImageMagick](http://www.imagemagick.org/script/convert.php) to convert images to a manageable size (no more than 600x600 pixels)and in the correct format, **.ppm**

+#### Example

+`user$ convert brerrabbit.png -resize %50 brerrabbit.ppm`

+The **.ppm** format must have `P6` in the header (ie the first line of the file) of the file (you can view it in a text editor like [Vim](https://github.com/vim) or NotePad.

+**.ppm** is the Portable Pixmap Binary format.
+See [this](https://en.wikipedia.org/wiki/Netpbm_format) on `.ppm` formats

+Then you need to place this image on a webserver somewhere that has 644 file permissions.
+Then use the command:

+`/paintimage <playername> <full image address http://something.something/myimage.ppm>`

+You must be `op` to use this command.
+It will then if all is well replace the ground floor grass blocks with coloured blocks from the image.

 ### Local History

 Use signs to illuminate the garden and gallery with local knowledge